 No Need to Renew Your Immigration Documentation

 Permanent residents need to renew their residency status every five years.
-Your Citizenship Certificate is valid indefinitely and does not need renewing.
+Your Citizenship Certificate is valid indefinitely and does not need renewal.
 You do have to renew your Canadian passport every ten years if you wish to travel internationally.

 Next steps: How to become a Canadian citizen